-Future of Magnet Schools in TUSD

-TUSD will utilize four strategies for assigning students to schools to increase integration:

-1. Attendance Boundaries 2.
+Future of Magnet Schools in TUSD TUSD will utilize four strategies for assigning students to schools to increase integration: 1.
+Attendance Boundaries 2.
 Pairing and Clustering 3.
 Magnet Schools/Programs 4.
-Open Enrollment

-This Magnet Plan outlines TUSD's approach to strategy three (magnet schools and programs) as one part of a comprehensive and coordinated approach to student assignment incorporating all four strategies.
-TUSD's comprehensive magnet school program offers Tucson students optimum choices for public school education while leading TUSD in its efforts to further integrate TUSD schools and improve academic achievement.

-What is a Magnet?

-A magnet school or program is one that:

-- focuses on a magnet theme, such as a specific academic area, a particular career or a specialized learning environment; - attracts students of diverse racial and ethnic backgrounds; and/or - encourages students to choose a school other than their attendance boundary school to participate in the magnet theme offered at that program or school.

-Magnets provide families with ways to meet the individual learning styles and interests of their children.
-Using theme or pedagogical pipelines, students receive a rigorous, congruent, and contiguous curriculum with 21st Century skills which will lead to post secondary education and productive employment opportunities.
+Open Enrollment This Magnet Plan outlines TUSD's approach to strategy three (magnet schools and programs) as one part of a comprehensive and coordinated approach to student assignment incorporating all four strategies.
+TUSD's comprehensive magnet school program offers Tucson students optimum choices for public school education while leading TUSD in its efforts to further integrate TUSD schools and improve academic achievement. ( see USP Section II.A.1) What is a Magnet?
+A magnet school or program is one that: focuses on a magnet theme, such as a specific academic area, a particular career or a specialized learning environment; attracts students of diverse racial and ethnic backgrounds; and encourages students to choose a school other than their attendance boundary school to participate in the magnet theme offered at that program or school. (see USP Section II.E.1) Magnets provide families with ways to meet the individual learning styles and interests of their children.
+Using theme or pedagogical pipelines, students receive an integrated, rigorous, congruent, and contiguous curriculum with 21st Century skills which will lead to post secondary education and productive employment opportunities.
 Magnet programs will be an essential component of TUSD's efforts to support integration, increase academic achievement, increase graduation rates, increase school attendance, and increase parent engagement.

-What are the Goals of the Magnet Plan?

-The primary goals of TUSD's magnet schools and programs are as follows:

-- 1. To enhance the integrative and educational quality of TUSD magnet schools and programs; - 2.
-To ensure that students of all races and ethnicities have the opportunity to attend an integrated school; - 3.
-To ensure that all magnet schools and programs achieve the definition of an integrated school as set forth in the USP (see USP Section II.B.2); and - 4.
-To recruit a racially and ethnically diverse student body to TUSD magnet schools and programs to ensure that the schools are integrated to the greatest extent practicable.
+Comment [VC4]: Expert Comment What are the Goals of the Magnet Plan?
+The primary goal of TUSD's Magnet Plan is to enhance the integrative and educational quality of its magnet schools and programs.
+Specific goals are as follows: Comment [VC5]: DOJ Comment 11 1.
+To ensure that students of all races and ethnicities have the opportunity to attend an integrated school ( see USP Section II.A.1) GOAL: By 2016-17, increase the number of TUSD students attending integrated magnet schools compared to the numbers of students attending integrated magnet schools in 2012-13.
+Comment [SB6]: Expert Comment 2.
+To ensure that all magnet schools and programs achieve the definition of an integrated school as set forth in the USP ( see USP Section II.B.2) GOAL: By 2016-17, all TUSD magnet schools will achieve the definition of integration as set forth in the USP.
+3. To recruit and retain a racially and ethnically diverse student body to TUSD magnet schools and programs to ensure that the schools are integrated to the greatest extent practicable. ( see USP Section II.E.2) Comment [VC7]: Expert Comment GOAL: By implementing a measureable recruitment and marketing plan, the District will track the number of students entering magnet programs at the lowest entry grade in order determine if the plan is attracting a racially and ethnically diverse student body.
+Comment [VC8]: Expert Comment The term "magnet schools" refers to schools where the entire student body participates in the magnet program.
+The term "magnet programs" refers to schools where some students participate in the magnet program.
+Throughout this Plan, the term "magnets" refers to both magnet schools and magnet programs, unless otherwise indicated.

 TUSD has hired a Magnet Director responsible for the development and implementation of this Magnet Plan for school years 2013-14 and 2014-15 and, subsequently, of a Comprehensive Magnet Plan.
-Magnet Plan implementation will include periodic assessments of TUSD magnet schools and programs, specific individuals assigned to work with site-based personnel to assist in effective operations, and the administration of an admissions process to ensure successful student integration.
+The Magnet Director meets all of the criteria set forth through the TUSD job description and application process.
+The Magnet Director is working with the Director of Student Assignment to refine the lottery process and explore possible admissions process to ensure successful student integration.